jaymejoan/My_First_App/README.md

 # My_First_App
 This is my first ever app that I created (from scratch) using React Native.
+Note: still in progress!

 The app called **"Sellsies"** (cheeky play on "Sharsies") is a marketplace app users can use to sell stuff they don't need anymore.